LiamJCates/Programming-Notes/C++/Utilities/IO/Output.md

 By default, values written to cout are converted to a sequence of characters.

 The C++ compiler also determines the data type of variable to be output and selects the appropriate stream insertion operator to display the value.
 The << operator is overloaded to output data items of built-in types integer, float, double, strings and pointer values.

+std::cout and char pointers

+At this point, you may have noticed something interesting about the way std::cout handles pointers of different types.

+Consider the following example:

+1
+2
+3
+4
+5
+6
+7
+8
+9
+10
+11
+12
+13
+14

+#include <iostream>

+int main()
+{
+    int nArray[5]{ 9, 7, 5, 3, 1 };
+    char cArray[]{ "Hello!" };
+    const char *name{ "Alex" };

+    std::cout << nArray << '\n'; // nArray will decay to type int*
+    std::cout << cArray << '\n'; // cArray will decay to type char*
+    std::cout << name << '\n'; // name is already type char*

+    return 0;
+}

+On the author’s machine, this printed:

+003AF738
+Hello!
+Alex

+Why did the int array print an address, but the character arrays printed strings?

+The answer is that std::cout makes some assumptions about your intent.
+If you pass it a non-char pointer, it will simply print the contents of that pointer (the address that the pointer is holding).
+However, if you pass it an object of type char* or const char*, it will assume you’re intending to print a string.
+Consequently, instead of printing the pointer’s value, it will print the string being pointed to instead!

+While this is great 99% of the time, it can lead to unexpected results.
+Consider the following case:

+1
+2
+3
+4
+5
+6
+7
+8
+9

+#include <iostream>

+int main()
+{
+    char c{ 'Q' };
+    std::cout << &c;

+    return 0;
+}

+In this case, the programmer is intending to print the address of variable c.
+However, &c has type char*, so std::cout tries to print this as a string!
+On the author’s machine, this printed:

+Q╠╠╠╠╜╡4;¿■A

+Why did it do this?
+Well, it assumed &c (which has type char*) was a string.
+So it printed the ‘Q’, and then kept going.
+Next in memory was a bunch of garbage.
+Eventually, it ran into some memory holding a 0 value, which it interpreted as a null terminator, so it stopped.
+What you see may be different depending on what’s in memory after variable c.

+This case is somewhat unlikely to occur in real-life (as you’re not likely to actually want to print memory addresses), but it is illustrative of how things work under the hood, and how programs can inadvertently go off the rails.